bastiondigital/highlightjs-fift/README.md

 - The official site for the Highlight.js library is <https://highlightjs.org/>.
 - The Highlight.js GitHub project: <https://github.com/highlightjs/highlight.js>
-- Learn more about Tact: <https://tact-lang.org/>
+- Learn more about Fift: <https://docs.ton.org/develop/fift/overview>